-Every Sunday dinner ended with a “Story Slam.”
-Anecdotes from a recent adventure or the tales of people long since passed.
+Every Sunday dinner ended with a “story slam,” featuring anecdotes from a recent adventure or the tales of people long since passed.
 Every voice was welcome.
-You didn’t need to agree with the interpretation of the story, but simply bare witness to the experience.
+You didn’t need to agree with the interpretation of the story, but simply bear witness to the experience.

 When people ask,

 “What is the big deal with storytelling?”

 my answer is always the same: stories remind us that we are not alone.
 They connect us to each other and define who we are, where we have been, and where we hope to go,